Internet-of-People/mips/new/mip_process_and_guidelines.md

 if the email address is not given.

-While an MIP is a draft, a discussions-to header will indicate the mailing list or URL where the MIP is being discussed.
-As mentioned above, examples for places to discuss your MIP include [Mercury topics on Gitter](https://gitter.im/libertaria-project/topics), an issue in this repo or in a fork of this repo and [Reddit r/ethereum](https://www.reddit.com/r/libertaria-project/).
+While an MIP is a draft, a discussions-to header will indicate the mailing list or URL where the MIP is being discussed in addition to the comments in the MIP PR.
+As mentioned above, examples for places to discuss your MIP include ???.
 No discussions-to header is necessary if the MIP is being discussed privately with the author.

-The type header specifies the type of MIP: Standards Track, Meta, or Informational.
-If the track is Standards please include the subcategory (core, networking, protocol, or schema).
+The type header specifies the type of MIP: Standards, Informational, or Process.
+If the type is Standards please include the subcategory (Core, Networking, Protocol, or Schema).

 The category header specifies the MIP's category.
-This is required for standards-track MIPs only.
+This is required for Standards MIPs only.

 The created header records the date that the MIP was assigned a number.
 Both headers should be in yyyy-mm-dd format, e.g. 2001-08-14.